A merger is a common step towards achieving long-term success, but without a strategic communication plan, that path can be fraught with disaster.

 For a company and its owners, a merger can present exciting opportunities for expansion and growth.
 The merging of client bases, target markets, and talent pools allows both companies to benefit from each other’s strengths.
 The catch?
-Mergers, when handled incorrectly, can do great damage to your company culture and worker motivation.
+Mergers, when handled incorrectly, can do great damage to your company culture and employee motivation.

-Mergers raise questions about the future of the company and its workers.
+Mergers raise questions about the future of the company and its employees.
 These can be substantial, such as a change in office location, operating processes, or worker redundancies.
 Or they can be small: new expense policies, logo, or desk arrangement.
 In either case, they are significant within the employee’s day-to-day schedule.
-At the end of the day, it’s the workers who fuel the growth and development of a business.
+At the end of the day, it’s the employees who fuel the growth and development of a business.

 In McKinsey’s survey of over 3,000 business leaders, only 33% labeled their merger as a success.
 Furthermore, surveys conducted over the last decade have shown that issues in cultural differences between companies.
 Added to changes in operational processes, these challenges account for almost 50% of failed mergers.

 Merger Management: The Dos and Don’ts

 A common mistake is to focus on only big-picture changes.
 Attending to the merger’s potential and roadmap is important.
 But business leaders also need to ensure that the general health of the company is being maintained and enhanced as well.

 Make sure that you lay out a clear plan for the integration and accommodation of the two cultures and working styles.
 Then, open the floor to employees so they can voice their concerns and raise potential problems within the proposed design.
 No one knows the day-to-day operations of a business better than its employees, so don’t exclude their valuable insight.
 This also lets your employees know that their role in the company is, and will continue to be, valued.
 The last thing you want to do is send your top talent running.